dart-archive/www.dartlang.org/src/site/tools/pub/package-layout.markdown

 {% endprettify %}

-When you run your application using [`pub serve`](cmd/pub-serve.html), or build it to something deployable using [`pub build`](cmd/pub-build.html), pub will copy over any referenced assets that your package depends on.
+When you run your application using [`pub serve`](cmd/pub-serve.html), or build it to something deployable using [`pub build`](cmd/pub-build.html), pub copies over any referenced assets that your package depends on.

 For more information about using assets, see
 [Pub Assets and Transformers](assets-and-transformers.html).